Pareidolia, Matrixing, and Deduction

 When I take a photo of a line of trees with a "civil war soldier" image along the tree line, and I begin to do color comparisons between colors in the "civil war soldier" and the colors of other plants along the tree line...and I show that the civil war soldier is simply a composite of leaves, limbs, and shadow that vaguely looks like a civil war soldier.
 That is deduction.
 That is getting beyond the mind's inclination to jump to visual conclusions and really figure the photo out.

 When we look at the blue fuzzy shape on the gas station video, and based on our knowledge and experience, conclude that the image may not have been caused by a big fuzzy thing or even something that is blue...that is when we are using deduction.
-We use our knowledge of out-of-focus shapes on video images, we use our knowledge of all the "bug" video we've ever seen, and we come to a conclusion that is actually counter to what Pareidolia would likely tell us.
+We use our knowledge of out-of-focus shapes on video images, we use our knowledge of all the "bug" videos we've ever seen, and we come to a conclusion that is actually counter to what Pareidolia would likely tell us.
 Yes the first time I see the blue fuzzy shape, my mind says..."wow, that sort of looks like a creepy blue shape floating around the gasstation parking lot."
 But then you move beyond that Pareidolia conclusion, and move to your reasoning and deduction.
 That represents taking a grounded, reasonable approach.

 Copyright © 2012, 2018, 2020 by Ghost Vigil Investigations